 In order to generate customer traffic we depend heavily on locating our stores in prominent locations within successful shopping malls.
 Sales at these stores are derived, in part, from the volume of traffic in those malls.
 Our stores benefit from the ability of a mall's other tenants to generate consumer traffic in the vicinity of our stores and the continuing popularity of malls as shopping destinations.
 Our sales volume and mall traffic generally may be adversely affected by, among other things, economic downturns in a particular area, competition from ecommerce retailers, non-mall retailers and other malls, increases in gasoline prices and the closing or decline in popularity of other stores in the malls in which we are located.
+The continuing slowdown in the United States economy or an uncertain economic outlook could curtail new shopping mall development, decrease shopping mall traffic, reduce the number of hours that shopping mall operators keep their shopping malls open or force them to cease operations entirely.
 A reduction in mall traffic as a result of these or any other factors could have a material adverse effect on our business, results of operations and financial condition.